612.373.3333 | www.metrotransit.org

 - SuperSaver Stored Value cards.
-A pre-paid card that you purchase in $10, $20 or $40 amounts.
+A pre-paid card that you purchase in the amount of $10.
 When you get on the bus, you simply swipe the card and the trip cost is automatically deducted.
-SuperSaver 31-day pass – Take as many bus rides as you want within 31 days of activating the card.
+(NOTE: Stored Value passes do not work on the light rail) SuperSaver 31-day pass – Take as many bus rides as you want within 31 days of activating the card.
 There are multiple tiers of these passes, which can be confusing.
-We recommend the $85 dollar one because it is good for rides costing $2.25 or less, which covers every type of ride on a regular bus (local fare) and express busses during non-rush hours.
+We recommend and sell the $85 dollar one because it is good for rides costing $2.25 or less, which covers every type of ride on a regular bus (local fare) and express buses during non-rush hours.

-The SuperSaver passes can be purchased online at metrotransit.org , at select transit stations, and in IPR’s Pro Audio Outlet/Bookstore.
-The Go-To College Pass can only be purchased in the Pro Audio Outlet, and you must have your student ID.
+The SuperSaver passes can be purchased online at metrotransit.org , at select transit stations, and in IPR’s Student Accounts Department.
+The Go-To College Pass can only be purchased in the Student Accounts Department, and you must have your student ID.

 The Hiawatha Line Light Rail is part of the MetroTransit system.
 It was developed a few years ago to provide environmentally friendly and convenient transportation along a path that runs from Dowtown Minneapolis to the Mall of America.
 The trains are electrically powered and run on a schedule similar to the buses.
 They also require the same fare as buses, and you are able to transfer from light rail to bus (and vice-versa) without making another payment, just as you would transfer from bus to bus.
 The light rail has planned expansions on both ends of the line.